Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Movement further afield caught her attention: the guys at the security barrier were stopping an enormous black truck as it rolled up.
 The truck stopped, rolled down a window.
 There was a conversation, some documents or papers or passes or whatever got shown, and the truck was waved through.

-“Hey, guess we’ve got a new arrival,” Letty mentioned over her shoulder.
+"Hey, guess we’ve got a new arrival," Letty mentioned over her shoulder.
 The shower shut off.
-“You wanna go down and meet ‘em?”
+"You wanna go down and meet ‘em?"

 There was no verbal reply of course, but there *was* the thump and bustle of Jenny getting dressed as quickly as she could.

-“Hey, hey.
-Dry off, first!”
+"Hey, hey.
+Dry off, first!"
 Letty reminded her.
 The thumping slowed.

 Outside, the truck pulled up on the road rather than enter the yard.
 Letty’s eyebrows shot up as she watched it rock heavily on its suspension, then her jaw dropped when the near-side door opened and a fucking *giant* squeezed himself out of it.